Product management foundations

 4. Communicate the opportunity and learnings back to stakeholders.
 This can be done through a review meeting where the goal is to stress-test your hypotheses, get feedback and buy-in on the direction.

-Step 2: Feature design
+Feature design

 The second step is feature design which is the journey from problem to solution.
 It’s the process of defining how we want to solve the user problem that our feature is intended to solve.

-We can think of this journey in 3 steps
+We can think of this journey in 3 steps.

 1. Constrained divergence